Natalya Kochanova: 2020 presidential election and aftermath

 After the German Bundestag adopted a resolution on 4 November 2020 rejecting the results of the presidential election as neither free nor fair, denying the legitimacy of Lukashenko and calling for a new vote, Kochanova and Chair of the House of Representatives, Vladimir Andreichenko, issued a joint statement.
 They called the resolution "blatant interference" in Belarus' affairs, saying they were "utterly bewildered" by German support for open calls for "terrorist activities".
-The statement said, "By the Resolution the Bundestag undermines the progress achieved in relations between Belarus and Germany, and panders to the mercenary interests of individual politicians who are trying to earn political capital on the image of “fighters for democracy in Belarus” while ignoring the harsh repressive actions of law enforcement agencies in their own country."
+The statement said, "By the Resolution the Bundestag undermines the progress achieved in relations between Belarus and Germany, and panders to the mercenary interests of individual politicians who are trying to earn political capital on the image of "fighters for democracy in Belarus" while ignoring the harsh repressive actions of law enforcement agencies in their own country."

 In November 2020, Kochanova held an unsuccessful meeting with student protesters at Belarusian State University.
 She denied vote rigging and torture of those detained, but the students protested her comments.
 She said, "I thought that we will come out of here and ... be friends.
 But I am very saddened by the fact that today the framework of human norms and morality is being shattered ... when an adult woman like me is standing in front of you, and you shout in her face, this is rude and unacceptable."
 While answering the students' questions, Kochanova used "Dulles' Plan" conspiracy theory to explain the situation in Belarus.

 On 18 November 2020, Kochanova had a meeting with local deputies and officials of Polotsk and Novopolotsk.
 According to the leaked audio recording, she claimed that the protests had been organized from abroad, declared the photos of the people beaten by the police to be fake, supported expulsion of students from the universities for political reasons.

 On 27 November 2020, the Council of the CIS Interparliamentary Assembly awarded Kochanova with its medal "For Strengthening Parliamentary Cooperation."

 Due to her role, Kochanova was sanctioned by the EU, the United Kingdom, and Switzerland; she is also subject to the U.S. Department of the Treasury sanctions.
+In 2022, she was also blacklisted by Japan, Ukraine and Canada.

-In 2021, ethnologist Uladzimir Lobač fired from the Polack State University claimed that his forced leave was the result of pressure of Natalya Kochanova and Ihar Marzaliuk on the university.
+In 2021, ethnologist Uladzimir Lobač fired from the Polack State University claimed that his forced leave was the result of pressure of Natalya Kochanova and Igor Marzalyuk on the university.